 Sales are below forecast

-There’s a famous Mike Tyson quote, that everyone has a plan until they get punched in the face.
-Looking at how your online sales compare to the forecast in your plan can feel like getting punched in the face.
+Mike Tyson famously said that everyone has a plan until they get punched in the face.
+Looking at how your actual sales compare to your forecast can feel like getting punched in the face.
 Repeatedly.

-Because chances are, you’ll have been too optimistic in how much you’ll sell in the first few months.
+Chances are, you’ll have been too optimistic in estimating how much you’ll initially sell.

-This optimism bias is very common in D2C.
+This optimism bias is common in D2C.
 Most new online stores underestimate how long it takes to get customers to start buying.

 Why does it happen?
 Well, you want to present your business model in the best possible light.
-Even if it’s one of the simpler models like print on demand or marketplaces, you don’t want to give critics ammunition.
+Even if it’s a simpler model like print on demand or marketplaces, you don’t want to give critics ammunition.
 Not everyone’s a fan of e-Commerce.
 You don’t want to give them opportunities to point out things which might go wrong.
 So you put forward your most positive view.

 You wouldn’t launch it if you didn’t believe in it.
 That optimism tells you customers are going to love it too.
 But it also hides the fact that most customers take time to change their behaviours.
 That means it takes longer than you’d think for them to start shopping in your store.

 That optimism creates some e-Commerce issues for you.
 It’s tough when you undersell.
 All those negative numbers on your marketing dashboard.
-And a queue of all those people who put up barriers to you launching in the first place ready to say “I told you it wouldn’t work”.
+And a queue of all those people who put up barriers to your launch, ready to say “I told you it wouldn’t work”.

 Give your customers time to get to know your store

 By the time the store launches, you’re very familiar with how it works.
 What it does.
 What the benefits are.
 That’s why you’re optimistic about it.

-But you need to give your customers time to get to that same level of familiarity.
-For a new store website, everything is new for the customer.
+But you have to give your customers time to get to that same familiarity.
+Everything on the site is new for them.
 Unfamiliar.
 And unfamiliar things take time to get used to.

-The first day they see the site is when it goes live.
+The first day they see the site is after it goes live.
 Customers aren’t sitting around waiting for you to launch your store.